Seafood-Globalization-Lab/ARTIS-API/documentation/making_requests.md

 2. Getting all rows based on a filtered search criteria.
 These requests are made to the url: ```/supplemental/query/```
     - This type of the request has the uses the following parameters:
         - table **(REQUIRED)**: A string corresponding to the name of the supplemental table you want information from.
-        - colsWanted **(REQUIRED)**: A list of strings corresponding to the columns that will be returned for each row.
+        - cols_wanted **(REQUIRED)**: A string corresponding to the columns, comma separated, that will be returned for each row.
-        - searchCriteria *(Optional)*: An object with key value pairs that is used to filter the ARTIS snet data down to a desired output.
-The keys need to be the column names of the specific supplemental table being requested from.
-All keys should have a list of strings denoting which values you want to keep in your output.
+        - search_criteria **(REQUIRED)**: Either 1 or 0.
+1 notes that additional filtering criteria will be included, 0 notes no filter criteria is required.
+Note all optional parameters sent will be treated as filtering criteria if search_criteria is set to 1.
+If search_criteria is set to 0, then all optional parameters will be ignored.

 ### Examples

-If you wanted to get all scientific names for all the species / species groups in ARTIS:
+If you wanted to get all scientific names for all the species / species groups in ARTIS you would send a request to the `/supplemental` endpoint with the following parameters:
 ```json
 {
     "table": "sciname",
     "variable": "sciname"
 }
 ```

+The final URL would be:
+`/supplemental/?table=sciname&variable=sciname`

 Here is sample response:
 ```json